 Upon loss of significant influence over the associate, the Group measures and recognizes any retained investment at its fair value.
 Any difference between the carrying amount of the associate upon loss of significant influence and the fair value of the retained investment and proceeds from disposal is recognized in consolidated profit or loss.
 The following are the Group's associates:

-Percentage of Ownership
+Percentage of Ov vnership

-Nature of Business 2024 2023
+Nature of Business 2025 2024

 Associates

 Prople Limited Business Process 32 32

 Outsourcing

 Vicinetum Holdings, Inc. (VHI) Holding 32 32

 Fremont Holdings, Inc. (FHI) Real Estate Holding 25 25

+TBG Food Holdings, Inc. Food and Related

+Industries 22 22

-ATRAM Investment Management Partners Corp Asset Management 20 20
+ATRAM Investment Management Partners Corp (AIMP) Asset Management 20 20

-(AIMP)

-The principal business location of AIMP, VHI and FHI is the Philippines.
-Prople Limited is based in Hong Kong.
+The principal business location of the associates is located in the Philippines.